FMIA: The Good, The Bad and The Trubisky In Weird, Wonderful Week 1 - NBC Sports

 Coach of the Week

 Bill Belichick, head coach, New England.
 Brought on a quarterback in late June to replace Tom Brady; had to retool (with Josh McDaniels) so much of what they do on offense with Cam Newton playing instead of Tom Brady.
-Newton ran for two touchdowns Sunday in the 21-11 win over Miami.
+Newton ran for two touchdowns Sunday in the 21-11 win over Miami in NFL Week 1.
 Replaced all four starting linebackers and held Miami to 269 yards.
 Great coaches take what they have and figure a way to win.
 Belichick’s only been doing it for most of his adult life, and his first chapter post-Brady was a heck of a good one.

 Goats of the Week